aurelia/aurelia/docs/user-docs/app-basics/validating-data.md

   <iframe style="width: 100%; height: 400px; border: 0;" loading="lazy" src="https://gist.dumber.app/?gist=a7e99a9c48fa87b800a250f3bfb3761c&open=src%2Fmy-app.ts&open=src%2Fmy-app.html&open=src%2Fmain.ts"></iframe>

-  Attentive readers must have noticed that the API for the built rules instantiates a rule implementation.
+  You must have noticed that the API for the built rules instantiates a rule implementation.
   For example, the following two are synonymous.

   ```typescript